Sibusiso-Gumede/Python_Projects/README.md

-# Python-Learning-Projects
+# Python-Projects
-A composition of various projects done throughout my beginners stage of Python.
+A composition of various projects written in Python.